mariellefoster/marf-books/README.md

 - Kage Baker: The Women of Nell Gwynne's
 - The People's Future of the United States
 - John W. Diers: Twin Cities by Trolley
-- Chris McChesney: The 4 Disciplines of Execution
 - The Art of Gathering: How We Meet and Why It Matters

 ## Future